Anton Jude

 Anton Jude Gomes, known as Anton Jude (28 November 1960 – 19 March 2012; ඇන්ටන් ජූඩ්) was an actor in Sri Lankan cinema, stage drama and television.
-A career spanning for more than three decades, Jude was a popular comedian in television and cinema.
+A career spanning more than three decades, Jude was a popular comedian in television and cinema.
 He is best known for the comedy roles in Sabanda Pabilis, Sikuru Hathe and Sakisanda Suwaris.

 He died on 19 March 2012 during a film shooting in Kelaniya.

 Early life and career

 Jude was born on 28 November 1960 at Rathmalana, the eldest in a family of four children.
 He was inspired by his father, Clarence Gomes, for his singing talents.
 He studied at St. Anthony's Roman Catholic school in Mount Lavinia.

 Jude made his debut on stage with Sashi Quintes's Sudu Haththak ("White Mushroom") in 1978 and continued acting in films such as Bahubuthayo, Rankewita, Numba Nadan Apata Pissu, Sikuru Hathe, Rosa Kele, Ethumai Methumai and several other popular movies.

 He acted in tele dramas Punchi Rala, Sabanda Pabilis, Sakisanda Elias, Isuru Yogaya and others.
 His song Ais Amma Gundu (Una Puruke Balu Walige) was also a popular hit among the masses.
 Jude created his first stage drama Sakisanda Madala, where the first screen was held on 29 December 2009 at the Elphinston Theatre.